 Specify the PARTIAL option, which indicates the start of a piecemeal restore.

-The PARTIAL option performs safety checks that ensure that the resulting database is suited for use as a production database.
+In SQL Server 2005 and later versions, the PARTIAL option performs safety checks that ensure that the resulting database is suited for use as a production database.

 - Specify the READ_WRITE_FILEGROUPS option if the backup is a full database backup.

 While the database is online, you can use one or more online file restores to restore and recover offline read-only files that were read-only at the time of backup.
 The timing of the online file restores depends on when you want to have the data online.

 Whether you must restore data to a file depends on the following:

 Valid read-only files that are consistent with the database can be brought online directly by recovering them without restoring any data.

 Files that are damaged or inconsistent with the database must be restored before they are recovered.

 Under the full recovery model or bulk-logged recovery model, piecemeal restore is available for any database that contains multiple filegroups and you can restore a database to any point in time.
 The restore sequences of a piecemeal restore behave as follows:

 The partial restore sequence restores the primary filegroup and, optionally, some of the secondary filegroups.